themouse14/PokeSearch/README.md

 When the user opens the webpage, they will see a list from the original 151 Pokemon, with an image of their respective Pokemon card image.

-When the user finds a Pokemon they like, they will see the Pokemon type listed
+When the user finds a Pokemon they like, they will see the Pokemon type listed alongside their card image.

 ### Built With